yoember/yoember.github.io/index.md

     npm update
     bower update

-If you see something similar when you run `bower update`

-    Unable to find a suitable version for ember, please choose one:
-        1) ember#>=1.4 <2 which resolved to 1.13.10 and is required by ember-cli-shims#0.0.3, ember-load-initializers#0.1.5
-        2) ember#^2.0.0 which resolved to 2.0.2 and is required by ember-data#2.0.0
-        3) ember#2.2 which resolved to 2.2.1 and is required by library-app
-        4) ember#> 1.5.0-beta.3 which resolved to 2.0.2 and is required by ember-resolver#0.1.21

-    Prefix the choice with ! to persist it to bower.json

-Select the number with `ember#2.0 which resolved to 2.0.2 and is required by library-app`, in this case the answer is `!3` and hit enter. (`2.0.2` could be different, because there could be newer version later.)

 Launch or relaunch your application with `ember server` or with `ember s` and check the version number in browser console.